 Information for Students

-The foundation courses Basics of Information Technology, Signals and Systems, and Digital Signal Processing and the courses Communications Engineering and Stochastic Signals provide a solid preparation for a successful completion of the coursework in the two majors Communications Technology and Communications Acoustics.
+The foundation courses Systems Theory I-III as well as the courses Communications Engineering and Speech Communication provide a solid preparation for a successful completion of the coursework in the two majors: Communications Technology and Communications Acoustics.
 Algorithms and digital signal processing play an important role in many areas of man-machine communication in particular in connection with virtual environments, acoustic scene analysis and quality assessment.

-The main course of study devotes special attention to topics such as Speech Communication and Auditory Acoustics.
-A set of wide ranging subjects is covered, dealing with physical and physiological principles, algorithms of signal processing as well as statistical procedures.
+The Master of Science courses devote special attention to topics such as Speech Communication, Adaptive Systems, Signal Processing, Communications Acoustics and Auditory Acoustics.
+A wide spectrum of subjects is covered, ranging from physical and physiological principles to algorithms of signal processing and statistical procedures.

-Additionally, the Institute of Communications Acoustics offers student research projects, Bachelor theses, Master theses and Diploma theses, which allow students to pursue special topics in the area in more depth and with an appropriate scientific rigor.
+In addition, the Institute of Communications Acoustics offers student research projects, Bachelor theses, Master theses and Project theses, which allow students to pursue special topics in the domain in more depth and with an appropriate scientific rigor.